|

 Health officials in La Paz reported that since the recent rains the number of reported cases of dengue fever has tripled.
 They have verified 31 cases of classic dengue, and one of the more dangerous hemorrhagic type.

 There are four types of Dengue fever; each one can only be contracted once.
 However, a second infection from a different virus is more likely to result in hemorrhagic symptoms.
 Hospitalization and intravenous fluids are sometimes required to prevent dehydration and secondary infections that can cause death.
 The last major Dengue epidemic in Baja Sur occurred in the fall of 2003, after the rains from hurricanes Ignacio and Marty.
-Those who survived the disease report it is a very unpleasant experience.
+Those who have had the disease report it is a very unpleasant experience.

 1. Bring mosquito repellent and mosquito netting with you.
 In 2003 Dengue event, stores in La Paz quickly ran out of mosquito repellent.
 Many outdoor/recreation type stores in the US and Canada carry inexpensive mosquito netting hoods that can be worn over a hat to protect your face from bites.